Magnus Ditlev

 Magnus Elbæk Ditlev (born 31 October 1997) is a Danish professional triathlete and the Ironman distance world record holder.

-Considered one of the strongest cyclists in triathlon, Ditlev's first professional victory was in 2020 at the Ironman 70.3 Gdynia.
+Considered one of the strongest cyclists in triathlon, Magnus Ditlev's first professional victory was in 2020 at the Ironman 70.3 Gdynia.
 The following year, Ditlev won two more races: the Challenge Budva and Ironman 70.3 Cascais.
 He won bronze medals at the 2022 Ironman 70.3 World Championships and the 2023 Ironman World Championship.
-He has also won the 2022, 2023 and 2024 Challenge Roth, where, in 2024, he set the Ironman distance world record time of 7 hours, 23 minutes and 24 seconds.
-In March 2024, he won the T100 Miami.
+In 2024 he became the best ever Dane on the Big Island with his 2nd-place finish at the Ironman World Championship in Kona after Patrick Lange.
+He has also won the 2022, 2023 and 2024 Challenge Roth, where, in both 2023 and 2024, he set the Ironman distance world record time that now stands at 7 hours, 23 minutes and 24 seconds (set in 2024 after attacking early on the bike and riding and running solo from around 10 km on the bike).
+In March 2024, he finished fourth at the T100 Triathlon World Tour, where he won the first race of the Series, the T100 Miami.